-Jazz up Your iPhone Videos With These Ideas From Apple | Digital Trends
+Jazz Up Your iPhone Videos With These Ideas From Apple | Digital Trends

 Moving on, the two creatives then play about with the iPhone’s slow-motion mode, experimenting with various techniques to see which produce the best results.
 Check out what they come up with using flowers, highlighter ink, and UV light.

-More than anything, the video is a reminder to dig into your smartphone’s camera’s functions rather than just using the shutter button to snap a straightforward picture every time.
-Do you ever use the timelapse feature, for example?
-Jun and Thornton show some pretty impressive results achieved by simply setting up the feature for an overnight shoot and then checking back in the morning.
+More than anything, the video is a reminder to dig into your smartphone’s camera functions rather than just using the shutter button to snap a straightforward picture every time.
+Do you ever use the time-lapse feature, for example?
+Jun and Thornton achieved some pretty impressive results by simply setting up the feature for an overnight shoot and then checking back in the morning.

-Oh, and be sure to check out this Apple video, too, featuring some inspiring ideas on how to make your videos clips look more like something out of a Hollywood movie.
+Oh, and be sure to check out this Apple video, too, featuring some inspiring ideas on how to make your video clips look more like something out of a Hollywood movie.

 Editors' Recommendations